Norberto-Perez1/Examining-traffic-inside-a-network/README.md

 ![delete resource group](https://github.com/user-attachments/assets/5fac3fda-9232-484a-83ff-14071a853970)

 <p>
 This concludes the lab but I'll help you clean up before you go.
 We have 2 resource groups, 1 virtual network , and 2 virtual machines running.
 To eliminate all those resources we will head back to the Azure portal and then to resource groups, click on the "RG-Network-Activities" and once inside click on "delete resource group" and copy and paste the name were it asks you to (make sure to check the box to apply force delete on selected virtual machines).
-Repeart the same process for "NetworkWatcherRG" and you are done.
+Repeat the same process for "NetworkWatcherRG" and you are done.
 </p>
 <br />